-Bakersfield, California is a big city with a population of 367,555 inhabitants.
-If we look at the most recent Census, Bakersfield is known to have a predominantly White population.
-The next two most common races are Black and Asian.
+Bakersfield, California is a highly populated city with a population of 367,555 inhabitants.
+The majority of Bakersfield residents report their race to be White; this is followed by Black and Asian.
 Additionally, more than a quarter of the population of Bakersfield are of Hispanic or Latino origin, and 34% of the population also speak Spanish.
-Bakersfield could be a great place for young adults and students as the average age of 30 years old is below the nation’s average.
+Bakersfield tends to attract a younger crowd, as the median age of 30 is far below the national average.

 |Average one way commute||23min||28min||26min|